 One downside of living in Trapper Creek - Skwentna, however, is that residents on average have to contend with a long commute, spending on average 33.40 minutes every day commuting to work.

-In terms of college education, Trapper Creek - Skwentna is nearly on par with the US average for all cities of 21.84%: 20.24% of adults 25 and older in Trapper Creek - Skwentna have a bachelor's degree or advanced degree.
+The percentage of adults in Trapper Creek - Skwentna who are college-educated is close to the national average for all communities of 21.84%: 20.24% of the adults in Trapper Creek - Skwentna have a bachelor's degree or advanced degree.

 The per capita income in Trapper Creek - Skwentna in 2022 was $42,314, which is upper middle income relative to Alaska and the nation.
 This equates to an annual income of $169,256 for a family of four.
 However, Trapper Creek - Skwentna contains both very wealthy and poor people as well.